spiral/docs/docs/en/cookbook/simple-chat.md

 ```

 The component will send a message to the server
 via [centrifuge.rpc](https://github.com/centrifugal/centrifuge-js#rpc-method) with the `thread:publish` method.
-As you
+As we
-we need to pass the `authToken` to authenticate the user on the server side.
+need to pass the `authToken` to authenticate the user on the server side.

 #### Messages

 The `Messages` component will be used to display all messages from the thread:

 ```html frontend/src/components/Messages.vue

 <template>
     <div id="messages"
          ref="messages"